potmat/homebridge-google-nest-sdm/README.md

 # FAQ

+Q: I'm having problems getting through the getting started guide and getting the config values.
+Can you help?

+A: Maybe, but probably not.
+Having a day job and family I don't have much time to help with this.
+The Nest plugin for Home Assistant uses much the same process (don't forget the "ONE IMPORTANT DIFFERENCE" section above).
+It has an illustrated guide here: https://www.home-assistant.io/integrations/nest/.
+You can also try reaching out on Discord for help.

+Q: Do I really have to pay $5 to use the API?

+A: Yup.

 Q: Isn't there already a Nest plugin for Homebridge that does more stuff than this?

 A: Yup.

 Q: So why this plugin?

 A: Well, the "official" Homebridge Nest plugin(s) use undocumented APIs.
 That is, the authors reverse engineered the APIs the Nest app itself uses.
 Don't get me wrong, I have no problem with that.
 But the SDM API is a documented API for precisely this use case.
-But the more important reason for making this plugin is the same as the reason for climbing a mountain, because you can.
+The more important reason for making this plugin is the same as the reason for climbing a mountain, because you can.

 Q: Sometimes my cameras don't respond.
 Why?

-A: Much like the behaviour some of us have experieced in the Nest app, sometimes the API errors out for unknown reasons.
+A: Much like the behaviour some of us have experienced in the Nest app, sometimes the API errors out for unknown reasons.
 If it's a battery camera, see above.

 Q: My cameras never respond.
 Why?